kuzn137/Heteroscedasticity-tests/README.md

 # Heteroscedasticity-tests, Park and Glejser methods

 # Description
  Class for Heteroscedasticity tests, Park and Glejser methods.
 Both methods use linear regression for original incoming feature or its function and a function of residuals as outcome.
-Park test uses linear regression for log(abs(x)), x is incoming feature in original regression, and log(residuals^2).
+Park test uses linear regression for log(|x|), x is incoming feature in original regression, and log(residuals^2).
- Glejser test chooses between three linear regressions for absolute value of residuals outcome and absolute value of x (test #1), sqrt(abs(x)) (test #2) and 1/x (test #3) as incoming features by best R2 score.
+ Glejser test chooses between three linear regressions for absolute value of residuals outcome and x (test #1), sqrt(|x|) (test #2) and 1/x (test #3) as incoming features by best R2 score.
  Heteroscedasticity is tested by p value for resulting regression (if p value < 0.05, we have heteroscedasticity).
 Tests limitation is that it is assumed that resulting regression with residuals does not have Heteroscedasticity.
 If one method has high p value it is good to consider all methods.